emericg/WatchFlower/README.md

 Works on Linux, macOS, Windows, but also Android and iOS!
 Desktop binaries are available on the "release" page, mobile applications are on the app stores.
 Virtually all phones have Bluetooth "Low Energy", but you will need to make sure your computer has BLE capabilities (and for Windows, a working driver too).

-> Available in Chinese (traditional and simplified), Danish, Dutch, English, French, Frysk, German, Norwegian (Bokmål and Nynorsk), Russian and Spanish!
+> Available in Chinese (traditional and simplified), Danish, Dutch, English, French, Frisian, German, Norwegian (Bokmål and Nynorsk), Russian and Spanish!

 > Application developed by [Emeric Grange](https://emeric.io/).
 Visual design by [Chris Díaz](https://dribbble.com/chrisdiaz).